elPerax/Picar-X-v2.0-IoT-Smart-Robot-Car/README.md

 > Each row contains a precise timestamp in ISO 8601 format (e.g., `2025-11-01T22:53:21`) followed by one or more sensor or actuator values.
 > These structured CSV logs are automatically synchronized to Google Drive nightly for visualization and backup.

+## 🚧 Known Limitations and Future Work

+- The **DHT11 sensor** currently publishes data locally only — cloud publishing will be added in the next milestone.
+- The **Pi Camera** captures images and video but is not yet integrated with MQTT or Adafruit IO feeds.
+- The **IMU / Gyroscope module** is available on the Robot HAT but not yet implemented in code.
+- No **battery voltage or power monitoring** is included — adding a voltage sensor would improve real-time diagnostics.
+- The **systemd main service** currently starts individual scripts; combining them into one unified controller script could improve efficiency.
+- Local data logging works reliably, but **CSV-to-database migration** (e.g., SQLite or InfluxDB) could enhance long-term data analysis.
+- Future work: build a **mobile dashboard** (React or Flutter) to visualize sensor values and send control commands in real time.

 ## 🧠 Reflection